Everything you need to know as a first-time student.

 5.2 Demonstrate and apply knowledge of socially responsible behaviour in analysing and addressing business issues in national and international business contexts.

 On completion of this unit, you should be able to:

 1. Discuss the nature and purpose of auditing and assurance services and the impacts of regulatory and professional requirements on these services, including audit litigation.

-2. Apply auditing concepts, standards, techniques and theory to critically analyse, evaluate, synthesise, problem solve and make decisions on practical issues and situations within the auditing process.
+2. Apply auditing and ethical concepts, standards, techniques and theory to critically analyse, evaluate, synthesise, problem solve and make decisions on practical issues and situations within the auditing process.

-3. Use teamwork knowledge and written communication skills to identify ethical issues arising in a professional environment and justify written decisions within the relevant ethical code and framework.
+3. Use teamwork knowledge and written communication skills to identify auditing and ethical issues arising in a professional environment and justify written decisions within the relevant auditing and ethical standards.